 A few more points to make:

-- Lightroom 6 and Lightroom CC compress Catalogs backups, saving hard drive space.
+- Lightroom Classic (and Lightroom 6) compress Catalogs backups, saving hard drive space.
+Earlier versions of Lightroom didn’t do this.

 - You can delete older backups to free up hard drive space.
 You only need to keep the last two or three.